The Tale of Literary Theory [Part I]

 (Aristotle, Poetics)

-Aristotle provides insights into the use of narrative, character, and plot in literature: for example, what you say is more important that how you say it (or write it), that plot is more important than character in tragedy, and that these plots have a beginning, middle, and an end.
-He describes this type of analysis - a systematic study literature - as ‘poetics’.
-The text has been greatly influential in the development of Western literary theory, and its influence can be recognised in modern literary instruction.
+Aristotle provides insights into the use of narrative, character, and plot in literature.
+He argued that what you say is more important that how you say it (or write it), that plot is more important than character in tragedy, and that plots have a beginning, middle, and an end.
+He describes this type of analysis - a systematic study of literature - as ‘poetics’.
+Poetics has been greatly influential in the development of Western literary theory, and its influence can be recognised in modern English studies.

-Modern studies of the English language and literature (in England and the United States) began in the 19th century.
-Courses were, in some instances at least, conceived partly as a means to cultivate or maintain social cohesion and cultural identity through the study of texts considered to represent acceptable values (a tradition that continues in universities today).
-There was some debate about the precise subject matter of the early English courses, such as the separation of language and literature, and the result was a combination of language study (e.g. Old English in Beowulf, as well as Latin and other European languages) with grammar, the identification of literary devices, and the study of famous works, such as those by Shakespeare.
-The ‘rhetorical’ elements of the courses (including public speaking and recital) were increasingly seen as impractical and were ultimately replaced by a focus on writing.
-Around the beginning of the twentieth century, courses began to expand their set texts beyond the traditional canon and the classics (courses on American literature were introduced at Harvard in the 1890s, for example), and the language component of the courses was separated from literature.
-Over time, courses became closer to what we now recognise as English studies, which differs substantially from the study of linguistics.
+Modern studies of English literature began in the 19th century in England and the United States.
+Courses were, in some instances at least, conceived as a means to cultivate or maintain social cohesion and cultural identity through the study of texts that represented acceptable values (a tradition that continues in universities today).
+The early English courses were a combination of language study with grammar, the identification of literary devices, and the study of famous works such as those by Shakespeare.
+They included Old English in Beowulf, as well as Latin and other European languages.
+The ‘rhetorical’ elements of the courses (including public speaking and recital) were, over time, regarded as impractical and ultimately replaced by a focus on writing.
+Around the beginning of the twentieth century, the courses began to expand their set texts beyond the traditional canon and the classics, and the language component of the courses was separated.
+Over time, they began to resemble what we now recognise as English studies, which differs substantially from the study of linguistics.

-The form of literary theory practiced at major universities in the UK and America from around 1940 until the 1970s has been referred to as ‘humanism’, ‘liberal humanism’, and ‘formalism’.
-A prominent formalist brand was New Criticism, which was primarily concerned with ‘intrinsic’ analyses of individual literary works independent of historical, social, or philosophical contexts (which were considered ‘extrinsic’ - or outside the scope of literary studies).
-This orthodox approach is what most people might expect from literary theory and studies, and is one that modern critical approaches can, broadly, be defined as being in opposition to.
-Today, formalism is considered ‘traditional’ because the focus of the analysis is the text and its intrinsic meaning.
-Formalist approaches did, however, evolve to include more biographical, social, and intellectual history, and to look at patterns in narrative, character archetypes and plots.
-‘Close reading’ – an analytical method created by the formalists - is still widely practiced today.
+Literary theory practiced at major universities in the UK and America from around 1940 until the 1970s was known as either ‘humanism’, ‘liberal humanism’, or ‘formalism’.
+A prominent type of formalism was New Criticism, which focused on ‘intrinsic’ analyses of individual literary works and not their historical, social, or philosophical contexts, which were considered ‘extrinsic’, or outside of the scope of literary studies.
+This approach is perhaps what most people would expect from literary theory and studies, and is one that modern critical approaches can, broadly, be defined as being in opposition to.
+Today, formalism is considered ‘traditional’ because of its focus on the text and its intrinsic meaning.
+Formalist approaches did, however, evolve to include more biographical, social, and intellectual history, and to look at patterns in narrative, character archetypes, and plots.
+‘Close reading’ - an analytical method created by formalists - is still widely practiced today.

 Matthew Arnold, F.R.
 Leavis, I.A.
 Richards, T.S Eliot, Cleanth Brooks, and M. H. Abrams were prominent formalists.

-Rumblings of discontent against the status quo in literary theory became louder after the second world war, and ideas influenced by linguistics, politics, philosophy, and culture started to gain ground in their attacks upon formalism.
-Some critics of formalism argued that it lacked explicit grounds to defend the assumptions of its method - largely ‘practical criticism’ that minimised non-literary influences - and that it failed to account for theoretical questions that arose from fields such as psychoanalysis and Marxism.
+Theory influenced by linguistics, politics, philosophy, and culture started to gain ground against formalism after the second world war.
+Opponents argued that it lacked explicit grounds to defend the assumptions of its method - ‘practical criticism’ that minimised non-literary influences - and that it failed to account for theoretical questions raised by psychoanalytic and Marxist theories, among others.

-Formalism attempts to discover unity within a text (such as how the use of language, symbolism, and narrative create coherence), while approaches such as ‘deconstruction’ seek to identify contradictions within a text that demonstrate the instability of meaning, or establish meanings that served their theoretical ends.
+In summary, formalism attempts to discover unity within a text, such as how the use of language, symbolism, and narrative create coherence, while rival approaches such as ‘deconstruction’ seek contradictions within a text that demonstrate the instability of meaning, or find meanings that serve their theoretical goals.

 “J. Hillis Miller…defined a deconstructive reading as one that "seeks to find...the element in the system studied which is alogical, the thread in the text in question which will unravel it all, or the loose stone which will pull down the whole building."”